Georgia Interscholastic Cycling League

 - All middle school students riding with their school’s club must register with the Georgia League (name appearing in the Pit Zone and have turned in a completed NICA Participation Agreement & Waiver).

-- All middle school clubs will be led by licensed coaches and ride leaders based on their skill and fitness abilities and will stay on terrain and ride distances appropriate to their fitness and skill levels.
+- All middle students will be led by licensed coaches and ride leaders based on their skill and fitness abilities and will stay on terrain and ride distances appropriate to their fitness and skill levels.

 The Georgia Interscholastic Cycling League (the “Georgia League”) has developed and adopted the following Middle School Program Policy.